-Most years, Call of Duty hits me about as hard as a moderately size cup of water.
-As in, just the water, the wet stuff that doesn't hurt, not the cup itself, which could easily cause bruising if launched at an unsuspecting mug.
+Most years, Call of Duty hits me about as hard as a moderately sized cup of water.
+As in, just the water, the wet stuff that doesn't hurt, not the cup itself, which could cause easily bruising if launched at an unsuspecting mug.
 You got that already, obviously.
-Not that water would have much of a chance to splash against my LA-sweaty brow in the outer space (some of the time) setting for the forthcoming Infinite Warfare, which—and here's where we flip-reverse the whole not bothered mostly narrative—is looking like a franchise revitalizer.
+Not that water would have much of a chance to splash against my LA-sweaty brow in the outer space (some of the time) setting for the forthcoming Infinite Warfare, which – and here's where we flip-reverse the whole Not Bothered Mostly narrative – is looking like a franchise revitaliser.
 It's a genuinely exciting production that takes a series arguably overdue an injection of true originality in a bombastic sci-fi direction where the player switches between ground combat and zero-G gunplay with grappling hooks via pulse-pushing spacecraft dogfights.

 Because, you see, water in space wouldn't splash on anything, ever, because it almost instantly turns to ice.
 After it boils, that is.
 It's complicated.
-Just ask any astronaut who's seen his or her piss expelled into the near-perfect vacuum of space.
+Just ask any astronaut who's seen their piss expelled into the near-perfect vacuum of space.

 It's not all zipping between shattered parts of busted-up spacecraft and popping rounds off floating foes, as seen in the palpitations-all-up-inside-you trailer that ran at Sony's E3 2016 showcase (words on which can be found here).
-In a cozy room at the Los Angeles Convention Center, I get to see both the previewed-already "Ship Assault"—I'll get to that in just a moment—and "Black Sky," which is staged in Geneva, near-or-maybe-not-so-future style.
+In a cosy room at the Los Angeles Convention Centre, I get to see both the previewed-already "Ship Assault" – I'll get to that in just a moment – and "Black Sky", which is staged in the Swiss city of Geneva, near-or-maybe-not-so-future style.
 Here, the player is initially on the ground, standard CoD vibes abounding.
-Except the assailants swarming the city via dropped pods from above are a mix of humans and robots, sparking blue electricity as their American backwater mailbox heads are popped like Monster cans in lava.
+Except the assailants swarming the city via dropped pods from above are a mix of humans and robots, sparking blue electricity as their American backwater mail-box heads are popped like Monster cans in lava.

 In the trailer, these spaceship passages look as if they could be on rails.
-Refreshingly, they're not, and the controls are largely identical to ground movement—point the stick up to go forwards, click it in to boost.
+Refreshingly, they're not, and the controls are largely identical to ground movement – point the stick up to go forwards, click it in to boost.
 This is a neat move on the part of intuitiveness, ensuring that CoD old-timers aren't about to be thrown by trigger-mapped acceleration.
-Dogfights are EVE Valkyrie-rivaling for stomach-tossing speed—just imagining this in VR is making me feel tingly—and while the ship piloting is over and done with in what feels like no time at all, making way for the grenades-and-grappling-hooks combat as depicted in the "Ship Assault" trailer, that it's there at all is reason to pay attention to a game that looks like it's committed to furthering the singular appeal of this mega brand, rather than merely repeating winning formulas.
+Dogfights are EVE Valkyrie-rivalling for stomach-tossing speed – just imagining this in VR is making me feel tingly – and while the ship piloting is over and done with in what feels like no time at all, making way for the grenades-and-grappling-hooks combat as depicted in the "Ship Assault" trailer, that it's there at all is reason to pay attention to a game that looks like it's committed to furthering the singular appeal of this mega-brand, rather than merely repeating winning formulas.

-Call of Duty: Infinite Warfare will be released for Xbox One, PlayStation 4, and PC on November 4.
-Visit the game's official website for more information.
+Call of Duty: Infinite Warfare is released for Xbox One, PlayStation 4 and PC on November the 4th.
+Here's the game's official website.